 PTSD, or post-traumatic stress disorder, occurs when an individual has trouble overcoming the emotional impacts of a stressful or traumatic event.
 It can last for months or years and often leads to insomnia or depression that will impact sleep.

 Weighted blankets may help reduce pulse rate and lower blood pressure in individuals suffering from PTSD.
-Many weighted blanket users who suffer from PTSD have reported decreases in anxiety, and this opportunity to find relief may encourage a better night’s sleep.
+Many weighted blanket users who suffer from PTSD have reported a decrease in anxiety, and this opportunity to find relief may encourage a better night’s sleep.

 One of the key characteristics of autism, especially in young children, is trouble falling asleep.
 A 2014 study that investigated the effectiveness of weighted blankets on sleep disorders caused by autism found only a weak relationship at best.